floragunncom/search-guard-docs/_content/_docs_signals/security_permissions.md

         - 'SGS_SIGNALS_WATCH_MANAGE'
 ```

-If you are using multi tenancy, API permissions can also be configured per tenant:
+If you are using Multi-Tenancy, API permissions can also be configured per tenant:

 ```
 sg_signals_multitenancy: